-(c) When a worker is discharged he shall be paid without delay, and when a worker leaves a job he shall, on demand, be paid within twenty-four hours of leaving.
+(c) When a worker is discharged he shall be paid without delay, and when a worker leaves a job he shall, on demand, be paid within 24 hours of leaving.
 All waiting time beyond the prescribed time shall be paid for at ordinary rates.
+Details of each pay shall be supplied to all workers.